dhellmann/pymotw-3/source/re/index.rst

-In addition to searching through text, :mod:`re` also supports modifying text using regular expressions as the search mechanism, and the replacements can reference groups matched in the regex as part of the substitution text.
+In addition to searching through text, :mod:`re` also supports modifying text using regular expressions as the search mechanism, and the replacements can reference groups matched in the pattern as part of the substitution text.
 Use :func:`sub` to replace all occurrences of a pattern with another string.